-In case you couldn’t make it (or just didn’t have enough time to visit all of the talks and Q&As you wanted to join), the UniAdmissions team joined every webinar and took notes so you didn’t have to.
+In case you can’t make it (or just don’t have enough time to visit all of the talks and Q&As), the UniAdmissions team attend the open day each year and take notes so you don’t have to.

-In this article, we cover the six key takeaways we got from the Cambridge Open Day in 2020.
+In this article, we cover the six key takeaways from Cambridge Virtual Open Days.

 1. Interviews are very likely to be held online due to COVID.

-This was the most common question faced by tutors throughout both days – understandably, candidates are keen to know what the situation is.
+This is a common question faced by tutors – understandably, candidates are keen to know what the situation is.

 We have covered the changes to interviews here.